-The Intelligence Program at ATIC is a full-time program offered in residence at the Advanced Technical Intelligence Center (ATIC) in Dayton, Ohio.
-This program is designed to provide students with the necessary tools to be successful analysts in the intelligence community.
-The Intelligence Program at ATIC includes classroom training, research experience and, if eligible, the sponsorship of the student for a top-secret security clearance.
-A 15-week program is available during fall and spring semesters as well as either a 15-week or 10-week program during the summer.
+The Intelligence Internship is a full-time internship offered in residence at the Intelligence Analysis Career Training program at Wright State Applied Research Corporation (IACT) in Dayton, Ohio.
+This internship is designed to provide students with the necessary tools to be successful analysts in the intelligence community.
+The Intelligence Internship at IACT includes classroom training, research experience and, if eligible, the sponsorship of the student for a top-secret security clearance.
+A 15-week program is available during Fall and Spring semesters as well as either a 15-week or 10-week program during the Summer.

 Security Clearance Benefits

 A security clearance is a status that is granted to individuals, allowing them access to classified information (or restricted areas) after the completion of a thorough background check.
 It is an assurance that the person is able (and willing) to protect classified national security information.
 This can give a candidate a competitive advantage when job searching.
 Read more

 Intelligence Analysis Career Training